fdbranno/lt-technical-showcase/ReadMe.md

 # Photo Album
 Simple console application that displays photo ids and titles in an album.
-The photos are available in an online web servive (https://jsonplaceholder.typicode.com/photos).
+The photos are available pulled from an online web servive (https://jsonplaceholder.typicode.com/photos).

 ## Prerequisites
 - Maven 3+